JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Introduction

-To exemplify a situation where our approach provides an important improvement over the state of the art, Fig.~\ref{fig:intro_runtimes} shows the results of a schema-analysis experiment (fully described in Section \ref{sec:expeval}).
-Here, we verify the hypothesis that, in most schemas, the $\qone:[S_1,\ldots,S_n]$ JSON schema operator, satisfied by a value~$J$ when \emph{exactly one} of the $S_i$'s is satisfied, may be substituted by the simpler $\qany:[S_1,\ldots,S_n]$ operator, that corresponds to classical logical disjunction.
-In this case, if we exclude the smaller schemas, the rule-based approach rejects more than 90\% of the pairs as unsupported, while the witness-generation approach runs into a 10-minute timeout in around 50\% of the cases.
-This is a realistic example where the incompleteness of the rule-based approach and the inefficiency of the witness-generation approach make both of them ineffective for the given task.
-Our Refutational Normalization approach, on the other hand, processes around 90\% of the cases (within the timeout), and even finishes more than 85\% of the cases in under 15 seconds.
+\hide{ To exemplify a situation where our approach provides an important improvement over the state of the art, Fig.~\ref{fig:intro_runtimes} shows the results of a schema-analysis experiment (fully described in Section \ref{sec:expeval}).
+Here, we verify the hypothesis that, in most schemas, the $\qone:[S_1,\ldots,S_n]$ JSON Schema operator, satisfied by a value~$J$ when \emph{exactly one} of the $S_i$'s is satisfied, may be substituted by the simpler $\qany:[S_1,\ldots,S_n]$ operator, that corresponds to classical logical disjunction. \mrevone{In this case, if we exclude small test cases ($\leq$ 25 KB), the rule-based approach was unable to provide an answer or a correct answer in more than 90\% of the pairs due to unsupported features, runtime errors, or logical errors, while the witness-generation approach runs into a 10-minute timeout in around 50\% of the cases.}{1.4} This is a realistic example where the incompleteness of the rule-based approach and the inefficiency of the witness-generation approach make both of them ineffective for the given task.
+Refutational Normalization, on the other hand, processes around~90\% of the cases (within the timeout), and even finishes more than 85\% of the cases in under 15 seconds. }